wei30172/company-app-client/README.md

 ## Company website

-A Company website template, built with React.
+A Company website template, built with React, TypeScript, and Sass.

 ## Project Screenshots